WAG 02-04-03

 - If 2 adults apply for cash, the signature of both adults is required.

 - The legal guardian must sign if the applicant has one.
 If there's more than one guardian, the "guardian of the person" decides which guardian will sign.
-When the client has a "limited" or "temporary" guardian, the client should sign the application.
-The "limited" or "temporary" guardian may sign the application as an interested party acting on the client's behalf.
+When the customer has a "limited" or "temporary" guardian, the customer should sign the application.
+The "limited" or "temporary" guardian may sign the application as an interested party acting on the customer's behalf.

 - If there's no legal guardian and an applicant is unable to sign the application for physical or mental reasons, death, or age, a responsible person may represent them and sign.